-Why my autistic child experience motor difficulties?
+Why my child experience motor difficulties?

 Motor delays in children with autism

 Children with autism often experience motor delays that affect their qualify of life and standard of living.
 These delays range from problems with a gait to difficulty with handwriting.
-Many children with autism have low muscle tone and/or issues maintaining a good posture.
+Many children have low muscle tone and/or issues maintaining a good posture.
 Because of this, it causes issues with sitting upright and walking for the same reasons.

 There are steps parents can take to help their child overcome these difficulties.
 Parents should be willing to have their children go through both physical therapy and occupational therapy.

 - Physical therapy will help them gain strength in their muscles while occupational therapy will help teach them how to brush their hair or teeth and get dressed properly and safely.

 - Also, find a way to help your child express.
 Allow them to play music or practice art.
 Encourage them to do yoga or play sports (as long as their physically able to safely play).

 - The best thing that can be done is trying to catch it at an early age.
 The earlier a child can get the extra help the better he/she will adapt.
 Don’t be afraid to tell them why it is important for them to exercise, get good sleep, and strengthen their mind as well as their body.

 There are many different opinions as to why a child acquires this type of developmental delay.
 As of right this moment, it is just speculation.
 Doctors do know that delays in connectivity between the parts of the brain are what contribute to the delay in motor skills.